NickCis/nckweb.com.ar/content/blog/a-pain-in-the-react-challenges-behind-ssr/index.md

 The problem of _the one tool to rule them all approach (ie. only babel)_ is that generally webpack is doing more tasks that only transpiling.
 For example, are we using css modules?, so, webpack is doing a name mangling of the classes to renerate unique names via [the css loader](https://github.com/webpack-contrib/css-loader).
 Are we using build time constants?, we are probably defining them with [webpack's define plugin](https://webpack.js.org/plugins/define-plugin/).
 There are more examples of tasks that webpack is performing (static files, etc, etc), but for each of these tasks we'll have to find a babel preset or plugin that performs this job.

-If we stick with the webpack path, although, we won't have the same configuration file for client and server, both files will be very similar, sharing most of its code.
+If we stick with the webpack path, although we won't have the same configuration file for client and server, both files will be very similar, sharing most of its code.
 Also, most webpack loaders have a sort of explanation of how to use them for server side rendering (for example, css loader has the [_exportOnlyLocals_ option](https://github.com/webpack-contrib/css-loader#exportonlylocals) ).

 Well, returning to our objective, we'll need to add some packages: